caseyanderson/phys_cpu_projects/README.md

 **Email:** casey.anderson@artcenter.edu

-### Course Description
+### Description
 This project-oriented class leads students through several open-ended, small-to-mid-scale projects.
 Students will explore interaction, environmental/ambient sensing strategies, and more complex digital electronics systems as a means to increase their understanding of contemporary approaches to electronics and computation.
 Regular critiques will provide an opportunity for students to share their individual research with their colleagues as well as receive direct feedback from the instructor.

-### Class Goals
+### Goals
-Upon successful completion of this course, students will gain facility in/and understanding of the following topics:
+Upon successful completion of this course, students will gain facility in/an understanding of the following topics:
 * Electronics
 * Programming (Arduino, Python)
 * Hybrid Digital/Analog Systems (with a focus on Arduino)